 2. Trimming hair

-Trimming your dog’s hair is very important because hair grows around their eyes, covering and blocking the clear view and damaging the eyes overall.
-However, please do not force your dog to get trimmed because it can get in your dog’s eyes and cause eye problems.
+Trimming your dog’s hair is very important because hair grows around its eyes, covering and blocking the clear view and damaging the eyes overall.
+However, please do not force your dog to get trimmed because it can get in its eyes and cause eye problems.

 3. Trimming Nails

 Trimming your dog’s nails is also a crucial step in grooming.
-You can tell when your dog needs nail trimming when it starts creating sound by clicking on the floor in the house.
-Remember to trim its nail gently without getting into its skin.
+You can tell when your dog needs nail trimming when it starts making a sound by clicking on the floor in the house.
+Remember to trim its nails gently without getting into its skin.

 4. Check Its Skin